Surry Community College is committed to maintaining a healthy, safe environment while providing a high-quality educational experience for learners.

 Surry Community College will follow NC Executive Order 147 and recommendations by the CDC, NCDHHS, and local authorities requiring face coverings for all students, faculty, staff, and visitors in all indoor and outdoor spaces, including classrooms.

-All faculty and staff are required to wear a cloth face covering while on SCC campuses.
+All faculty and staff are required to wear a cloth face covering while at any SCC location.

 Employees will be provided with washable face covering and guidelines for sanitizing their face covering between uses.
 Employees who are unable to maintain six feet of distance between themselves and others due to office space limitations will be provided with a protective face shield in addition to a face covering.